CARPAL TUNNEL TREATMENT IN PLANO, TEXAS

 How to Treat Carpal Tunnel Syndrome

 Without the proper treatment, carpal tunnel syndrome can cause permanent nerve and muscle damage in your hand and forearm.
 It is important that you seek treatment at the onset of symptoms to prevent this possibility.
 The Pain Relief Center is dedicated to finding the source and cause of your pain and helping you return to your normal lifestyle.
 We will assist you in regaining control of your life with a variety of pain treatments.
+Continue reading to discover which Carpal Tunnel Treatments are available to you.

 At The Pain Relief Center, we generally use what is called an electromyogram (EMG) to diagnose the condition.
 This means we will insert a thin electrode into the muscle to detect and measure its electrical activity.